Trier Introduction Walking Tour, Trier

 Bishop Maximin oversaw the cathedral's construction in the fourth century.
 This impressive cathedral was four times the size of the current cathedral and features four basilicas.

 Parts of the present-day church's brick walls and piers are from the original cathedral.
 The cathedral has been damaged and rebuilt several times over the centuries.
-St. Peter's Cathedral is mainly Romanesque but features Gothic vaults, Baroque chapels, and Renaissance sculptures.
+Saint Peter's Cathedral is mainly Romanesque but features Gothic vaults, Baroque chapels, and Renaissance sculptures.

 Visitors will find Roman brickwork on the north facade.
 The cathedral's stunning west facade was built in the 11th century.
 The Chapel of the Holy Robe was added to the east choir in the 18th century.